Background Checks for Foster Parents in Alberta: VSC, CIRC, and Criminal Record Checks Explained

 Timing Strategy: Start Everything Immediately

-The single most important thing you can do to accelerate your foster care approval in Alberta is to initiate all background checks as early as possible in the process — ideally the week you attend your first information session.
+The single most important thing you can do to accelerate your foster care approval in Alberta is to initiate the required background checks as early as possible once your worker makes them available in the process.

 A practical sequencing:

-• Within the same week: Schedule your physician's appointment for the medical clearance form (Form CS0046 — the other long lead-time item)
+- At the same time: Schedule your physician's appointment for the medical clearance form (Form CS0046)

 The Alberta Foster Care Guide includes a complete document timeline and checklist that sequences every requirement in the order that minimizes total approval time — including the exact forms, submission methods, and wait time estimates for each check.